walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/Sources/WalletSDK/Documentation.docc/ProximityPresentation.md

 A final request with no returnable data ends in `ProximityState.noData(exchange:)`.
 No credential data was sent for that request; earlier exchanges in the same session may have shared approved data.
-Render `ProximityReview.readerAuthenticationSummary` for the request summary: it accounts for whole-request authentication coverage while preserving malformed, invalid, and revoked authentication warnings.
-Individual `readerAuthentication` entries remain available for detailed inspection.
+Render `ProximityReview.readerAuthenticationSummary` for the request summary: it accounts for document and whole-request authentication coverage.
+Malformed or cryptographically invalid authentication and revoked readers are rejected before a review is produced.
+Render those outcomes from the session's terminal error, not as consent-time warnings.
+Individual `readerAuthentication` entries remain available for detailed inspection of requests that reach review.

+### Recoverable host input

+Construct application-supplied configuration, trust decisions, profile authorizations, and disclosure submissions with `try`.
+Invalid values throw `WalletError.invalidInput` before a model can reach the bridge.
+A throwing trust evaluator or application-profile implementation can propagate that error; it must not turn invalid evidence into trust.
+`ProximityConfiguration()` remains the fixed, valid default.
+Handle construction errors in the host UI instead of using `try!` for imported or user-supplied values.